SwisscoastAG/HLiquity/README.md

 The content of this readme document (“Readme”) is of purely informational nature.
 In particular, none of the content of the Readme shall be understood as advice provided by Swisscoast AG, any HLiquity Project Team member or other contributor to the Readme, nor does any of these persons warrant the actuality and accuracy of the Readme.

-Please read this Disclaimer carefully before accessing, interacting with, or using the HLiquity Protocol software, consisting of the HLiquity Protocol technology stack (in particular its smart contracts) as well as any other HLiquity technology such as e.g., the launch kit for frontend operators (together the “HLiquity Protocol Software”).
+Please read this Disclaimer carefully before accessing, interacting with, or using the HLiquity Protocol software, consisting of the HLiquity Protocol technology stack (in particular its smart contracts).

 While Swisscoast AG developed the HLiquity Protocol Software, the HLiquity Protocol Software runs in a fully decentralized and autonomous manner on the Hedera network.
 Swisscoast AG is not involved in the operation of the HLiquity Protocol Software nor has it any control over transactions made using its smart contracts.
 Further, Swisscoast AG does neither enter into any relationship with users of the HLiquity Protocol Software and/or frontend operators, nor does it operate an own frontend.
 Any and all functionalities of the HLiquity Protocol Software, including the HCHF and the HLQT, are of purely technical nature and there is no claim towards any private individual or legal entity in this regard.